mfaizsyahmi/WindowNotifyOverlay_AHK2/README.md

 # WindowNotifyOverlay.ahk
 Window overlay and notification popups using HTML.

 Creates a window overlay using HTML/CSS, which is then used to display notifications within the window's client area.
 Works on both AHK Gui window and other windows, including the desktop.
 The Popup class implements method chaining, like good old jQuery.

+Requires AutoHotkey v2.0.

 ## Example
 1) Creating an overlay